Marie U. Nylen

-Marie Ussing Nylen is a Danish-American biologist, dentist, microscopist, and badminton player known for her research on the morphology of tooth enamel and her contributions to refining the electron microscope as an aide in dental research at the National Institute of Dental and Craniofacial Research (NIDR).
+Marie Ussing Nylen (born 13 Apr 1924) is a Danish-American biologist, dentist, microscopist, and badminton player known for her research on the morphology of tooth enamel and her contributions to refining the electron microscope as an aide in dental research at the National Institute of Dental and Craniofacial Research (NIDR).
 She was the first woman director of the NIDR's Intramural Research Program.
 Nylen became director of the NIDR extramural research program in 1984.
 In 1947 and 1953, she won the women's world singles event at the All England Open Badminton Championship.

 Education

 Nylen is from Denmark.
 She completed a D.D.S. at the Royal Dental College, University of Copenhagen (Danish language reference) in 1947.
 Nylen first came to the United States from her native Denmark in the summer of 1949 on a two-month visit to a friend in Washington, DC.
 During her stay she called on one of her former professors from the Royal Dental College of the University of Copenhagen, who at that time was a visiting scientist here in the National Institute of Dental Research (NIDR).
 He interested her in the possibility of obtaining special training at NIH.
 As a result, she applied for and received a postdoctoral fellowship in dentistry from NIDR and trained here from 1950 to 1951 in the use of electron microscopy and diffraction in studies of calcified tissues of the mouth.
 Among her early contributions to this new and unique field of dental research was the perfection of a modified microtome capable of producing high quality ultrathin sections of dental tissues for electron microscope study.
 Development of this instrument, capable of cutting sections 1/50,000 of a mm. in thickness, permitted the study of hitherto unobserved structures of cells which form enamel and dentin.